-In last week’s post, we provided a complete setup guide for cucumber and related packages on Windows.
+In our post on the topic of Cucumber, we provided a complete setup guide for cucumber and related packages on Windows.
 This week, we’re going to cover the basics of cucumber.
 You’ll learn about what each file in a test suite means, and you will write test scenarios in Gherkin structured English.

 What’s a Testsuite?

 Here at spriteCloud HQ, we tend to discuss collections of test scenarios we call “test suites”.
 The term isn’t particularly unique to us, but it may be useful to illustrate what we mean by it in relationship to cucumber.